oasis-tcs/odata-specs/odata-protocol/11 Data Service Requests.md

 to the `$entity` resource.

 ::: example
-Example ##ex: return the entity representation for a given entity-id and specify properties to return
+Example ##ex: return the entity representation for a given entity id and specify properties to return
 ```
 GET http://host/service/$entity/Model.Customer